Avvvvvvie/beavergang-mc/README.md

 ## Controls:

 ### obviously:
-hold any beavergang item + place/destroy -> place/destroy.
+Hold any beavergang item + place/destroy -> place/destroy.
-decks and cards merge when placed on top of other decks and cards
+Decks and cards merge when placed on top of other decks and cards

 ### special controls:
 - shift + click on placed card: flip the card